artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/ai-enhanced-learning/ai-enhanced-learning.md

 - Question requiring 1-2 paragraphs of analysis
 - Sample answer showing expected depth and reasoning
 - Detailed grading rubric with clear criteria

+If you would like some tips on writing good assessment materials, you can look up [Bloom's Taxonomy](https://en.wikipedia.org/wiki/Bloom's_taxonomy).

 ## Part 4: Smart Textbook Concept
 Develop a vision for an AI-enhanced "smart textbook" of the future.